Leinadix/FirstPersonRTSGame/README.md

 ## License

-This project is provided as a prototype and learning resource.
+This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) with Commons Clause.

+See the [LICENSE.md](LICENSE.md) file for full details.